Bucket List Item #4: Play 18 Holes of Disc Golf

 The rest of the afternoon was rainy and gloomy, so we came home and made soup for lunch while starting another bucket list item – watching the first Harry Potter movie.
 I feel like that series is just more enjoyable on a dark rainy day. :)

-Posted on May 7, 2022, in Healthy Habits and tagged coffee, disc golf, exercise, fitness, health, healthy college blog, healthy college girl, Inspiration, Motivation, summer.
+Posted on May 7, 2022, in Healthy Lifestyle and tagged coffee, disc golf, exercise, fitness, health, healthy college blog, healthy college girl, Inspiration, Motivation, summer.
 Bookmark the permalink.
 Leave a comment.